Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: The proof of Theorem

-Since $\ch(\cR_{\rho_0}) -1 = 0$, it follows that the matrix $C = (c_{\tau\rho})_{\tau,\rho \in \Irr_0(G)}$ is invertible and
+Since $\tilde\ch(\cR_{\rho_0})=0$, it follows that the matrix $C = (c_{\tau\rho})_{\tau,\rho \in \Irr_0(G)}$ is invertible and

-for all $\rho,\sigma\in \Irr_0(G)$, which is precisely~\eqref{eq:mult-formula}. \end{proof}
+for all $\rho,\sigma\in \Irr_0(G)$, which is precisely~\eqref{Eq_MultiplicativeIdentity}. \end{proof}

-\begin{remark} Note that formula~\eqref{eq:cartan_invertible} gives that the matrix $C$ is invertible.
-In the case of a finite subgroup of $\SL(2,\C)$, the invertibility of $C$ was a direct consequence of the McKay Correspondence, given that $C$ is the Cartan matrix associated to a simply-laced Dynkin diagram~\cite{McKay1980}. \end{remark}
+\begin{Remark} Note that formula~\eqref{eq:cartan_invertible} shows that the matrix~$C$ is invertible.
+In the case of a f\/inite subgroup of~$\SL(2,\C)$ the invertibility of~$C$ was a direct consequence of the McKay correspondence, given that~$C$ is the Cartan matrix associated to a simply-laced Coxeter--Dynkin diagram~\cite{McKay1980}. \end{Remark}